Toddler’s Ear Piercing at Stellar (Vivo City)

 I asked around for recommendations and found that JY was going to pierce her ears at Stellar soon.
 EX always play with her and so I thought it would be great to go together for company.
 The date was set.
 That’s when excited EX got nervous.
 “JY go first ok?” she repeatedly requested.

 Vivo wasn’t exactly near for us, but we decided to book the technician with good reviews.
-You can call the respective outlets or message them on Facebook to make an appointment.
+You can book online or call the respective outlets or message them on Facebook to make an appointment.
 We requested for Jennifer via Facebook and the process was relatively easy.

 However, they didn’t ask if the children suffered from any skin condition like Eczema.
 Because from what I read, the paediatrician at Kids Clinic would advise against ear-piercing to avoid infection.
 Apparently, this blogger’s niece who had eczema suffered from six months of infection after piercing at B’dazzle.